mmelmesary/Cloud-native-project/Monitoring/README.md

-# Use Prometheus for monitoring and grafana for virtualiztion
+# Use Prometheus for monitoring and Grafana for virtualization

 ![prometheus](../images/prometheus-logo.svg)           ![Grafana](../images/grafana-logo.png)

-**we utilize ArgoCD as the deployment tool for our Prometheus stack.
+**We utilize ArgoCD as the deployment tool for our Prometheus stack.
 This is achieved by utilizing the Helm chart implementation.** you can see the application file from **[kube-prometheus-stack](../ArgoCD/app-of-apps/prometheus-stack.yaml)** in ArgoCD directory.

 #### By default, this chart will deploy the following components:
 - Prometheus server